kiranfavre/eds214_group_project/README.md

 This project can be used in the future to monitor individual nutrient concentrations in this area.

 ## Contribute
+Contributions to this project can be made through pull requests [here.](https://github.com/kiranfavre/eds214_group_project/pulls)
 ### Fixing bugs
-Any bugs detected in running this code can be submitted through Github pull requests.
-To do so, navigate to the Github repository page, find the main task bar button labeled 'Issues', and submit the problem occurring.
+Any bugs detected in running this code can be submitted through Github pull requests [here.](https://github.com/kiranfavre/eds214_group_project/issues)